// in server1.js

 // callback: callback function to pass a message back to the client

-function proceed(_GET, _POST, callback) {
+function handler(_GET, _POST, callback) {

 ...